ajmccombs/GUI_1/HW5/README.txt

 Used css for basic styling.
 I could have used bootstrap, but I felt that was too much after finishing the overall html and js files.

+I pushed this onto my git pages and I also edited all the main index navbars and homework.html to include links to HW5.
+However, when I tried to navigate using git pages HW5 was not being shown.
+It works locally.

 gh-page link: https://ajmccombs.github.io/GUI_1/